 I am apparently a bad Keurig owner.
-I get up in the morning.
+In the mornings I get up.
 I stumble into the kitchen and pop a Butter Toffee Coffee K-Cup in my Keurig.
-I have had it for about a year, and I guess I just never thought about the inside of the machine getting dirty.
+My Keurig is about a year old, and I guess I just never thought about the inside of the machine getting dirty.

 So the other day when I went to make my morning cup of coffee I only ended up with a half of a cup.
 Hmmm…Ok, so I tried again.
 I still got just a half cup.

-I took the lid off the water tank and saw that the water was dripping back into the tank instead of into my cup.
+I took the lid off the water tank and saw that the water was dripping back into the reservoir instead of into my cup.
 UGH!
-My first thought was my keurig was done for!
-So then I posted to A Few Short Cuts facebook to ask you guys what you thought.
+My first thought was my Keurig had died!
+So then I posted to A Few Short Cuts Facebook to ask you guys what you thought.
 Let me just say I LOVE YOU GUYS!
-You told me to clean my keurig.
-Well, of course I needed to clean it.
+You told me to clean my Keurig.
+Well, of course, I needed to clean it.
 LOL

 P.S.
 You should clean your Keurig once every 2-3 months to avoid any issues.